DmityL/CO_model/README.md

 Assume we have several CO data cubes for the same region.
 Firstly we need to make cubes comparable to each other.

 1. Convert cubes from fits to Miriad dataset using command ``fits in=Data1.fits out=Data1 op=xyin``
-2. In nessesary, add rest frequency information using command ``puthd in=Data1/restfreq value=
+2. In necessary, add rest frequency information using command ``puthd in=Data1/restfreq value=
-3. If nessesary, convolve cubes to the same beam size using command ``convol map=Data1 out=Data1.conv beam=13.2`
+3. If necessary, convolve cubes to the same beam size using command ``convol map=Data1 out=Data1.conv beam=13.2`
 4. If some cubes are in galactic coordinates, then convert them to equatorial using command ``regrid in=Data1.conv out=Data1.conv.regrid options=galeqsw,offset``

 Here is the table containing rest frequency F0 (in Hz) and value of T0 (= h*nu/c) of different CO lines